soldasim/BOSS.jl/README.md

 Currently, the Optimization.jl library is supported for the MAP estimation and the Turing.jl library is supported for the BI sampling.
 The Optimization.jl library is supported for the acquisition function maximization.

-BOSS also provides a simple interface for the use of other custom alagorithms/libraries for model-fitting and/or acquisition maximization by extending the abstract types `BOSS.ModelFitter` and `BOSS.AcquisitionMaximizer`.
+BOSS also provides a simple interface for the use of other custom alagorithms/libraries for model-fitting and/or acquisition maximization by extending the abstract types `ModelFitter` and `AcquisitionMaximizer`.

 ## Plotting